-Until now it is prohibited for foreigners to own property in Indonesia, as all property, land or buildings, are to be registered in the name of an Indonesian citizen.
+Until now, and for a very long time, it is prohibited for foreigners in the literal meaning of the word to own property in Indonesia, as all property, land or buildings, are to be registered in the name of an Indonesian citizen.

 This means that if you want to purchase a property with a freehold title that you will need an Indonesian citizen as a so called “nominee”.
 In the land certificate, this Indonesian citizen will be mentioned as the legal owner.
 To protect your interests as a buyer you will have to make an agreement with this nominee at a notary’s office.

-But again in all cases the agreement should to be settled with the notary to make it a binding official agreement.
-The notary can be chosen by the buyer and the notary fee may vary from 1% up to 2% of the sales price, and is negotiable in some cases.
+But in all cases a sales agreement has to be settled with the notary to make it a binding official agreement.
+The notary can be chosen by the buyer, because this is the right since the buyer has to pay for the services of the notary.
+The notary fee may vary from 1% up to 2% of the sales price, and is negotiable in some cases.
 The sales and purchase agreement is to be drawn up by the notary in Indonesian language, else it is not binding.
 One of the duties of the notary is to conduct a “due diligence”.
 The notary makes sure that the property is accessible, free of mortgage and most important the property is provided with a land certificate, building license and proof of payments of several taxes.

 The “security documents” between buyer and nominee:

-Between rental and lease there is a significant difference, this difference is the period in which the property will be occupied by the tenant or lessee.
-To put it more simply ....you “rent” a property for holiday or a longer period of up to a year.
-When you lease a property you will lease it for the period in the lease contract, commonly 25 years, but can be anything anything between a couple of years to more than 50 years, depending on the offered lease agreement.
+Many potential buyers mix a leasehold and a long term rental property up.
+Between long term rental and a leasehold there is a significant difference.
+This difference is the period in which the property will be occupied by the tenant or lessee.
+To put it more simply ....you “rent” a property for holiday or a longer period of up to a year or even more.
+When you lease a property you will lease it for the period in the lease contract, commonly 25 years, but can be anything between a couple of years to more than 50 years, depending on the offered lease agreement.

 To lease a property gives you the full legal protection during the period of the lease contract.
 In popular areas like Seminyak and Sanur, properties with a freehold title are rare to find these days and the majority of properties on offer for sale are leasehold.